NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 ---------------

-NPB requires a directory layout but without a rigid or particular structure since each directory is specified with the configuration file.
-Although this is discussed later under the configuration file discussion, NPB needs to know the directories where the input kernels are located (**kernels** directories), the directory where the ORBNUM files are located (**orbnum** directory, if applicable), the NPB run final destination (**bundle** directory), the NPB
+NPB requires a directory layout but without a rigid or particular structure since each directory is specified in the configuration file.
+Although this is discussed later under the configuration file section, NPB needs to know the directories where the input kernels are located (**kernels** directories), the directory where the ORBNUM files are located (**orbnum** directory, if applicable), the NPB run final destination (**bundle** directory), the NPB